Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning

 We set $\alpha$ as the compressed proportion of the dataset whose value can be adjusted depending on the CIL setting.
-So, only $\alpha B$ memory units will be allocated for edge maps, saving approximately $24 \times \alpha B$ edge maps; while the remaining $(1 - \alpha) B$ units will be allocated for images, saving $(1 - \alpha) B$ original images.
+Hence, only $\alpha B_i$ memory units will be allocated for edge maps, saving $24 \alpha B_i$ edge maps; while the remaining $(1 - \alpha) B_i$ units will be allocated for images, saving $(1 - \alpha) B_i$ original images.

-We sort the training images $\mathcal{D}_i$ by herding \cite{iCaRL} and save the $(1 - \alpha) B$ most representative ones directly, while the next $24 \times \alpha B$ images are stored as edge maps and regenerated in later phases.
-This strategy preserves the most valuable information of old classes in their original form.
-The remaining less representative images are discarded.
+Herding \citep{iCaRL} is applied to sort the training images in $\mathcal{D}_i$ by their representativeness.
+Then the $(1 - \alpha) B_i$ most representative ones are saved directly, while the next $24 \alpha B_i$ images are stored as edge maps in the buffer.
+This preserves the most representative information of old classes in their original form.
+The remaining less representative images in $\mathcal{D}_i$ are discarded.

-To save training time and avoid bias towards a large number of generated images, in each training epoch of later phases, we randomly sample only one image from the $K$ synthetic exemplars originating from the same real image to train the model.